comp9447-team4/soar/docker-content-trust/README.md

 # Docker Content Trust with Amazon ECR

+# Prerequisite
+Install Docker and Docker Compose on your local machine.

 ## Instructions
 1. Run the script:
+WARNING: Pull your unsigned Docker images into your local Docker client first before running the script.
 ```
 ./docker-content-trust.sh
 ```

 2. Ensure environment variables have been updated by running `. ~/.bashrc` or opening a new terminal

 3. Push your image tag up to ECR: